Exact simulation of continuous max-id processes with applications to exchangeable max-id sequences: Exact simulation of max-id random vectors

 Our goal is to generalize the algorithms of \cite{schlathermodelsmaxstable2002,dombryengelkeoestingexactsimmaxstable2016,maiexactsimreciparchim2018} to max-id random vectors.
-Similar to Algorithm \ref{alg1} we will only simulate those atoms of $N$ which are relevant to determine $\max_{\bmx\in N} \bmx=\bmX$.
+Similar to Algorithm \ref{alg1} we will only simulate those atoms of the PRM $N=\sum_{i\in\N} \delta_{\bmx_i}$ with intensity $\mu$ which may be relevant to determine $\max_{i\in \N} \bmx_i=\bmX$.
 We start by dividing $[0,\infty)^d$ into disjoint ``slices'' $\Ss_n$ of finite $\mu$-measure.
 Then, assuming that we can simulate finite PRMs $N_n$ with intensities $\mu\lc \cdot\cap \Ss_n\rc$, we iteratively simulate the $N_n$ until a stopping criterion is reached.
-To obtain a valid stopping criterion we need to assume that the slices $\Ss_n$ eventually approach $\bm 0$, which is mathematically described as residing in an open ball around $\bm 0$ for $n$ large enough.
-This will force the algorithm to stop after finitely many steps, since atoms of the PRM $N$ in a small ball around $\bm 0$ eventually cannot contribute to the maximum of the already simulated points.
+To obtain a valid stopping criterion we need to assume that the slices $\Ss_n$ eventually approach $\bm 0$, which is mathematically described as eventually residing in an open ball around $\bm 0$.
+This will force the algorithm to stop after finitely many steps, since atoms of the PRM $N$ in a neighborhood of $\bm 0$ eventually cannot contribute to the maximum of the already simulated points.

-The following example illustrates the ideas of Algorithm \ref{alg2}. \begin{ex} Assume that the atoms of the PRM $N$ are given by the points in Figure \ref{figprmdim2}.
-A possible execution of our algorithm could be described as follows.
-In the first step, all atoms of the PRM above the blue line are simulated, which corresponds to $\Ss_1=\{\bmx\mid x_1+x_2\geq 0.6 ,x_1,x_2\geq 0\}$.
+\begin{ex} Assume that the atoms of the PRM $N$ are given by the points in Fig.\ \ref{figprmdim2}.
+A possible execution of our algorithm could be described as follows: In the first step, all atoms of the PRM above the blue line are simulated, which corresponds to $\Ss_1=\{\bmx\mid x_1+x_2\geq 0.6 ,x_1,x_2\geq 0\}$.
 Since the pointwise maximum of atoms of $N$ above the solid-blue line is not above the dashed-blue line $\{\bmx\mid \min_{i=1,2} x_i= 0.6\}$ there are possibly some atoms of $N$ which can contribute to the pointwise maximum of $N$ and which have not yet been simulated.
 Therefore, in a second step, we simulate all points between the solid-blue and the solid-green line, which corresponds to $\Ss_2=\{\bmx\mid 0.3\geq x_1+x_2< 0.6 ,x_1,x_2\geq 0\}$.
 The red triangle denotes the pointwise maximum of the simulated points above the solid-green line.
 Since it is above the dashed-green line $\{\bmx\mid \min_{i=1,2} x_i= 0.3\}$ it is the maximum of the PRM $N$ and the algorithms stops.

 \end{ex}